How to Freeze Kale – 2 Easy Ways

 Lay kale in between a towel and press to remove any extra moisture.
 Roll into small balls and place on a cookie sheet.

-frozen kale in a ziplock bag for freezer storage
+frozen kale in a plastic ziplock bag on a white and yellow checked towel

 If you want to learn how to freeze more fruits and veggies… you can see these tutorials on how to freeze blueberries and summer squash.